 Trigger Time Settings: 2 min, 5 min, 10 min (The trigger time is always 5 minutes in the PLAY mode.)

 - · Auto Power Off is disabled under any of the following conditions.

 - While the camera is connected to a computer or other device

 - During a slideshow

 - During CS group playback

-- During Time Lapse recording

 - During movie recording and playback